 Exercising on a regular basis.
 It is one of the best things you can do to improve your health.
 Not only does it ensure a better night’s sleep, it also boosts your mental health, makes your heart stronger and puts you at less risk of falling ill.

 Yet, figures from the World Health Organisation (WHO) show that one in four people around the globe do not get enough exercise.1

 High time then to wipe down and blow the cobwebs from your trainers!
 Depending on how long they’ve been stored away, that in itself will already give you a minute’s worth of moderately intensive exercise.

 Exercise is good for you.
 That does not mean anyone expects you to start training for the marathon.
 Even getting just a little bit of exercise works wonders to improve your heart health.2

 But what is ‘getting regular exercise’ exactly?
 The WHO recommends 75 minutes of vigorous intensity exercise (e.g. running or swimming) or 150 minutes of moderate intensity exercise a week (e.g. walking or cycling).
-Which works out at a mere 10 minutes of low intensity exercise a day or less than half an hour if you are going for moderate intensity exercise.
+Which works out at a mere 10 minutes of high intensity exercise a day or less than half an hour if you are going for moderate intensity exercise.
 Sounds quite feasible, right?

 The 7 benefits of getting more exercise3

 1. Reduces your blood pressure

 An unduly high blood pressure is among the biggest risk factors for developing atrial fibrillation or another type of heart disease.
 Over time, exercising on a regular basis has a similar effect as taking a beta blocker: not only does it drive down your heart rate, it also reduces your blood pressure.